emi420/Mootor/doc-ui.md

 Add the *m-button* class to an element and use the color and styles system, this way:

-*.m-button.m-button-primary.m-button-outline
+* .m-button.m-button-primary.m-button-outline

 You can combine all this options for buttons:

-* .m-button
+* m-button
-* .m-button-primary
+* m-button-primary
-* .m-button-success
+* m-button-success
-* .m-button-warning
+* m-button-warning
-* .m-button-info
+* m-button-info
-* .m-button-danger
+* m-button-danger
-* .m-button-clear
+* m-button-clear
-* .m-button-block
+* m-button-block
-* .m-button-outline
+* m-button-outline
-* .m-button-block
+* m-button-block
-* .m-button-fullwidth
+* m-button-fullwidth
-* .m-button-small
+* m-button-small

 http://emi420.github.io/Mootor/demo/#buttons